getodk/docs/odkx-src/xlsx-converter-using.rst

 Adding Multiple Choice Questions
 -------------------------------------

-There are three types of multiple choice questions supported by ODK Survey:
+There are three types of multiple choice questions supported by ODK-X Survey:

   - :tc:`select_one`
   - :tc:`select_one_with_other`